 Determine how you will configure VMware Smart Assurance passwords.
 You can do any or all of the following:

-You can combine these methods, for example, you could restrict administration (All) capabilities to specific users validated by the operating system.
-In addition, you could provide Monitor level abilities to a general VMware Smart Assurance user named, Monitor.
+Note that you can combine these methods, for example, you could restrict administration (All) capabilities to specific users validated by the operating system.
+In addition, you could provide Monitor level abilities to a general VMware Smart Assurance user named “Monitor.”